GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 ## Change the space between characters

 Use [`letter-spacing`](https://developer.mozilla.org/docs/Web/CSS/letter-spacing) to control the amount of horizontal space between characters in your text.
-This property accepts length values such as `em`, `px`, `rem`, etc.
+This property accepts length values such as `em`, `px`,  and `rem`.

 Note that the specified value *increases* the amount of natural space between characters.
 In the demo below, try selecting an individual letter to see the size of its letterbox and how it changes with `letter-spacing`.